Configuration

 -poll S3SITE_POLL 30s Poll interval for changes

--admin-host S3SITE_ADMIN_HOST Hostname for admin UI
+-admin-host S3SITE_ADMIN_HOST Hostname for the insecure dev admin UI

 -storage S3SITE_STORAGE memory Storage mode: memory or disk